Waste Reduction Drop-Off Days and Special Events

 Dates and Times

-The fall depots will be open Saturdays, September 22 to November 3 from 9 a.m. to 4 p.m.
+Depots are open every Saturday from September 22 to November 3 between 9 a.m. to 4 p.m.

 - Michael A. Riffel Catholic High School, 5757 Rochdale Boulevard